-According to one press report, the Navy estimates that a ship with about 30 VLS tubes and 600 rounds of ammunition might cost about \$1.9 billion,101 which would be about \$200 million less than the Navy's current estimate of about \$2.1 billion for a follow-on DD(X).
+According to one press report, the Navy estimates that a ship with about 30 VLS tubes and 600 rounds of ammunition might cost about \$1.9 billion, which would be about \$200 million less than the Navy's current estimate of about \$2.1 billion for a follow-on DD(X).

 The Navy has viewed DD(X) designs of less than 14,000 tons as unsatisfactory because of their reduced individual capabilities.
 It is not clear, however, to what degree the Navy's assessment of such designs also takes into account the differences that size (and thus unit procurement cost) can have on the total number of ships that might be procured within available resources.
-John Young, the Assistant Secretary of the Navy for research, development, and acquisition - the Navy's acquisition executive - reportedly has argued that procuring a smaller and less-capable alternative to the DD(X)/CG(X) would "be choosing to gamble the nation's supremacy on the seas."102 Skeptics could argue that procuring the DD(X)/CG(X) at a rate of one per year for 23 to 30 years, which could eventually reduce the Navy's force of larger surface combatants to 35 to 67 ships,103 would itself gamble the nation's supremacy on the seas, and that a less-expensive design, though less capable, would encourage policymakers to support a higher annual procurement rate and thereby support, over the long run, a larger surface combatant force with greater combined capability.
+John Young, the Assistant Secretary of the Navy for research, development, and acquisition - the Navy's acquisition executive - reportedly has argued that procuring a smaller and less-capable alternative to the DD(X)/CG(X) would "be choosing to gamble the nation's supremacy on the seas."
+Skeptics could argue that a DD(X)/CG(X) program that would put the cruiser-destroyer force on a path to eventually fall well below the Navy's requirement for a force of 88 cruisers and destroyers (see Table 8) would itself gamble the nation's supremacy on the seas, and that a less-expensive design, though less capable, would encourage policymakers to support a higher annual procurement rate and thereby support, over the long run, a larger surface combatant force with greater combined capability.